Spartacus League: Re-founding as the Spartacus League

 Over the next few weeks the Spartacus League tried to influence political developments in this direction with its daily newspaper Die Rote Fahne (The Red Flag).
 In the first issue Rosa Luxemburg called for the nationwide abolition of the death penalty as a first step toward fundamental judicial and social reform.
 From 10 December she advocated a soviet republic and the controlled disarmament of soldiers by workers' councils.
 This was because on 6 December the first exchange of fire had occurred between Reich soldiers and the supporters of the USPD and the council movement.
 Behind the event was the secret 10 November 1918 Ebert-Groener pact in which the chairman of the interim government, Friedrich Ebert, had agreed with Quartermaster General Wilhelm Groener of the Supreme Army Command to take swift action against leftist uprisings in exchange for an assurance of the armed forces' loyalty to the new government.
-The 6 December fighting took place because Groener, in order to prevent power from being taken away from the Reich military, wanted to prevent the meeting of Reich Congress of Workers' and Soldiers' Councils planned for 16 December in Berlin.
+The 6 December fighting took place because Groener, in order to prevent power from being taken away from the Reich military, wanted to prevent the meeting of the Reich Congress of Workers' and Soldiers' Councils planned for 16 December in Berlin.

 On 14 December Rosa Luxemburg published an article of policy in The Red Flag entitled "What Does the Spartacus League Want?"
 It stated: The Spartacus League will never take over governmental power except in response to the clear, unambiguous will of the great majority of the proletarian mass of all of Germany, never except by the proletariat’s conscious affirmation of the views, aims, and methods of struggle of the Spartacus League. ...
 The victory of the Spartacus League comes not at the beginning, but at the end of the Revolution: it is identical with the victory of the great million-strong masses of the socialist proletariat.The link to the council movement that emerged in 1918 and Rosa Luxemburg's theory of the spontaneity of the working class as the motor of revolution thus became the determining factors for the Spartacus League's theory of revolution.

 At the Reich Congress of Workers' and Soldiers' Councils, only ten of 489 delegates represented the Spartacus League.
 Rosa Luxemburg and Karl Liebknecht were not even allowed to attend as guests.
 The majority of delegates voted to hold elections on 19 January 1919 for a constituent National Assembly.
 A disappointed Rosa Luxemburg described the congress as a "willing tool of the counterrevolution".
 The congress's results accelerated the Spartacists' drive to break away from the USPD and form their own party.